John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

      # I deleted the extra entries and left only one entry turned on (with white check mark within a green circle).
      #    After this change the X server worked fine (perhaps with reboot).
      # While troubleshooting, I temporarily turned off the Windows Firewall Defender and the X server also worked then.
-     # Note also, that right-clicking on the Inbound rules allows settings to be changed.
+     # Also note that right-clicking on the Inbound rules allows settings to be changed.

      # For direct launching of Ubuntu from Windows install Mintty as a terminal for WSL: